lukestrickland/ExpressingTheories_Tutorial/README.md

 A tutorial on specifying cognitive process theories in the R package EMC2.
 For context, please consult the associated manuscript.

-If you have any problems running the project, you can contact the first author at luke.strickland@curtin.edu.au.

 ## Pre-computed objects

 MCMC samples require compute time.
 Posterior predictives also require some time, although far less.